luminescify/team-profile-generator/README.md

 ## Mockup

-The gif below shows how to utilize the application in VS Code.
+The following gif shows how a user would utilize the application in the command line.

 ![Gif](./assets/images/Mockup-TPG.gif)